kapadilla/outfit-reco_api/README.md

 A Style & Occasion-Based Outfit Recommendation System using CLIP embeddings and machine learning classification for personalized fashion suggestions.

+### Frontend Application
+The frontend for this API can be found at [outfit-reco](https://github.com/kapadilla/outfit-reco).

 ## Project Overview

 This API provides intelligent fashion recommendations based on natural language queries.
 It combines: